Boone Dam Project

 - Environmental impacts

 - Cost to ratepayers

-As a result of the decision-making process and internal-challenge sessions, TVA has identified a composite seepage barrier as the preferred option to remediate the problems at Boone Dam, pending additional environmental review.
-A composite seepage barrier creates a positive cutoff from the reservoir and is made from non-erodible material.
-Therefore, this solution has a very low probability of a seepage connection within the reservoir recurring.
+As a result of the decision-making process and internal-challenge sessions, TVA identified a composite seepage barrier as the preferred option to remediate the problems at Boone Dam, pending additional environmental review.
+A composite seepage barrier created a positive cutoff from the reservoir and is made from non-erodible material.
+Therefore, this solution had a very low probability of a seepage connection within the reservoir recurring.

-The composite seepage barrier will consist of two components constructed in a three-stage process:
+The composite seepage barrier consisted of two components constructed in a three-stage process: